Redeeming Falsifiability?: The Main Result

 \section{The Main Result}

-There is an unknown state of the world \(\theta \in \Theta\), where \(\left|\Theta\right| = n < \infty\).
+There is a finite set \(\Theta\) of possible outcomes with \(n\) elements.
 Alice offers a contract to a self-proclaimed expert, Bob, that consists of a lump-sum payment (in utils), \(u > 0\), and a penalty, \(d > 0\).
 Henceforth, we refer to this variety of contract as simply a \textbf{contract}.
-If Bob accepts the contract he obtains the payment, \(u\), up front; then announces a state that will not realize.
-The state subsequently realizes and is publicly observed by Alice and Bob; and if the announced state coincides with the realized state, Alice levies the penalty, \(d\), on Bob.
+If Bob accepts the contract he obtains the payment, \(u\), up front; then announces an outcome he claims is impossible.
+Subsequently, an outcome \(\theta \in \Theta\) is publicly observed by Alice and Bob; and if the announced outcome coincides with the observed outcome, Alice levies the penalty, \(d\), on Bob.